-Borschberg: It is an incredible moment to be in this cockpit all alone..watching the stars in the sky and the lights down there..thinking about flying through the night and seeing the sunrise, I think this will be incredible
+“It is an incredible moment to be up there all alone in this cockpit, watching the stars in the sky, looking at all the lights down there, thinking about flying through the night and thinking about seeing the sun rising very soon,” Borschberg says.
+“I think this will be incredible”

 Solar Impulse project head and Swiss adventurer Bertrand Piccard says part of the challenge for Solar Impulse is testing the limits of the human body, while overcoming self-imposed limitations.

 Swiss Adventurer and Solar Impulse spearhead: Bertrand Piccard (SolarImpulse.com)

 Piccard, with partner Brian Jones, was the first person to circle the Earth non-stop in a hot air balloon.
 He says during his journey around the world, nightfall brought the greatest challenge—darkness and solitude.

-TG: A faulty transmitter forced Solar Impulse to postpone its try at a night flight last week and with good weather this morning, and a plane still brimming with stored solar energy, the crew is cautiously expecting success.
+A faulty transmitter forced Solar Impulse to postpone its try at a night flight last week and with good weather this morning, and a plane still brimming with stored solar energy, the crew is cautiously expecting success.